Disappearance of Denise Pipitone

-Denise Pipitone (born October 26, 2000) is an Italian missing girl, who disappeared on September 1, 2004, while she was near the house of her maternal grandmother, in Mazara del Vallo.
+Denise Pipitone (born October 26, 2000) is a missing Italian baby girl who disappeared on September 1, 2004, while she was near the house of her maternal grandmother in Mazara del Vallo.

 Disappearance

-On the morning of September 1, 2004, Denise Pipitone, daughter of Piera Maggio and Pietro Pulizzi (but legally listed as legitimate daughter of Tony Pipitone, at the time regularly married with Piera Maggio but unaware of not being the real father), disappeared from Mazara del Vallo, her birthplace, in front of her house.
-She was last seen by her aunt Giacoma, sister of Piera Maggio, at 11:45 AM, on the sidewalk near the street; Denise was left on her own, after her cousin went home for lunch.
-At the time of the disappearance Piera Maggio, mother of Denise, was taking a computer course and learned of the incident at around 12:30 PM.
-The news was spread through the local media at 2 PM, and quickly became a national case.
-The investigations, carried out over the years, indicate a hypothetical abduction as a cause of the vanishing, managed through a displacement among several anonymous individuals, which aimed to put everyone off the track.
+Denise Pipitone was the daughter of Piera Maggio and Pietro Pulizzi.
+However, on paper Tony Pipitone was listed as her legitimate father as he was married to Piera Maggio.
+At the time, Piera Maggio was unsure who fathered Denise.
+On the morning of September 1, 2004, Denise disappeared in front of her house in her birthplace of Mazara del Vallo.
+She was last seen by her aunt Giacoma (sister of Piera Maggio) at 11:45 am, on the sidewalk near the street.
+Denise was left on her own after her cousin went home for lunch.
+At the time of the disappearance, her mother was taking a computer course and learned of the incident at around 12:30 PM.
+The news spread through the local media at 2 pm, and quickly became a national case.
+Through the years, investigations pointed to abduction as a cause of her disappearance involving several anonymous individuals in order to put everyone off the track.

-The hounds of the investigation team perceived the presence of Denise nearby the property of the sister of Gaspare Ghaleb (at the time fiancé of Jessica Pulizzi, daughter of Anna Corona and Pietro Pulizzi, the biological father of Denise), only a few meters away from the apartment of Giacoma Maggio, building in front of which Denise was seen by her aunt for the last time.
+The search dogs of the investigation team perceived the presence of Denise near Gaspare Ghaleb's sister's property.
+Gaspare Ghaleb, at the time, was a fiancé of Jessica Pulizzi and is thought to be Denise's biological father.
+Gaspare Ghaleb's sister's property was only a few meters away from the apartment of Giacoma Maggio.
+Denise was last seen by her aunt in front of Giacoma Maggio's apartment.
 Jessica, at the time, was only 17 and was one of the main suspects in the abduction, along with her mother.